 Introduction to problems of substance abuse, including alcohol, in our society.
 Equips criminal justice, social service and other human service workers with increased awareness of today's drug technology and options for dealing with substance abusers.
+Offered fall term.
 Recommended pre- or corequisite: WR 121.